International criminal law: International Criminal Tribunal for the former Yugoslavia

-Proposed international criminal tribunal for the Russian Federation
+Special Tribunal for the Crime of Aggression against Ukraine

-The Council of Europe, the European Commission, the NATO Parliamentary Assembly and several governments, including the Government of Ukraine, have called for the establishment of an international criminal tribunal to "investigate and prosecute the crime of aggression" committed by "the political and military leadership of the Russian Federation."
-Under the Council of Europe's proposal, the tribunal should be located in Strasbourg, "apply the definition of the crime of aggression" established in customary international law and "have the power to issue international arrest warrants and not be limited by State immunity or the immunity of heads of State and government and other State officials."
-In November 2022 the NATO Parliamentary Assembly designated the Russian Federation as a terrorist organization and called upon the international community to "to take collective action towards the establishment of an international tribunal to prosecute the crime of aggression committed by Russia with its war against Ukraine."
-In November 2022 the European Commission said the EU will work to establish an ad hoc criminal tribunal to investigate and prosecute Russia's crime of aggression.
+In September 2022, the Council of Europe, the European Commission, the NATO Parliamentary Assembly and several governments, including the Government of Ukraine, called for the establishment of an international criminal tribunal to "investigate and prosecute the crime of aggression" committed by "the political and military leadership of the Russian Federation."
+The Council of Europe proposed the tribunal to be located in Strasbourg, to "apply the definition of the crime of aggression" established in customary international law and to "have the power to issue international arrest warrants and not be limited by State immunity or the immunity of heads of State and government and other State officials."
+In November 2022, the NATO Parliamentary Assembly designated the Russian Federation as a terrorist organization and called upon the international community to "take collective action towards the establishment of an international tribunal to prosecute the crime of aggression committed by Russia with its war against Ukraine."
+The European Commission repeated its call for creating the tribunal.
+On 25 June 2025, the Special Tribunal for the Crime of Aggression against Ukraine was formally created by a formal legal agreement between the Council of Europe and Ukraine.